Korean Wedding Traditions

 - Guest in white: “I’m either foreign or about to be gossiped about for eternity”

-Modern hanbok designers now offer contemporary cuts-shorter skirts, detachable trains, even pockets (revolutionary!).
+Modern hanbok designers now offer contemporary cuts, shorter skirts, detachable trains, even pockets (revolutionary!).
 But colors remain sacred.
-One bride tried wearing blue to be “different” and spent the entire wedding explaining she wasn’t the groom’s sister.
-Another guest showed up in bright red, causing a diplomatic incident resolved only by claiming colorblindness.
+Brides who try wearing blue to be “different” spend entire weddings explaining they aren’t the groom’s sister.
+Guests who show up in bright red cause diplomatic incidents resolved only by claiming colorblindness.

 Regional variations add complexity.
 Jeju Island mothers favor coral tones (island pride), while Busan mothers might add gold accents (port city prosperity).
 Seoul mothers compete through designer labels, turning wedding fashion into Olympic events.